School Nurse: Teresa Jolley

 9. May my child carry cough drops at school?

-All students may carry cough drops and throat lozenges as long as an “Over-The-Counter Medication Permission” form is completed and the school nurse has the original completed form on file.
+All students may carry cough drops and throat lozenges as long as an “Over-The-Counter Medication Permission” form is complete and the school nurse has the original completed form on file.
 The student should carry a copy of the form with the medication.
 The medication must be kept in the original container.

 10. May my child carry over-the-counter medication at school?